 Cucumbers served at five Red Lobster restaurants in Minnesota may be the source of at least 10 Salmonella illnesses, according to state health officials.
-These illnesses are part of a multistate Salmonella outbreak linked to cucumbers that has sickened at least 341 people in 30 states.
+These illnesses are part of a multistate Salmonella outbreak linked to cucumbers that have sickened at least 341 people in 30 states.

-There are 12 laboratory-confirmed cases of Salmonella Poona in Minnesota to date that are part of the multistate outbreak, which is being investigated the Minnesota Department of Health, Minnesota Department of Agriculture, CDC, FDA and other states.
+There are 12 laboratory-confirmed cases of Salmonella Poona in Minnesota to date that are part of the multistate outbreak, which is being investigated the Minnesota Department of Health, Minnesota Department of Agriculture, CDC, FDA, and other states.

 The investigation implicates “slicer,” or “American” cucumbers supplied by Andrew & Williamson Fresh Produce (A&W), a California company, as a source of the outbreak.
-After Salmonella was found in cucumbers at a Andrew & Williamson facility, the company issued a voluntarily recall.
+After Salmonella was found in cucumbers at an Andrew & Williamson facility, the company issued a voluntarily recall.

 Recalled cucumbers were received by Red Lobster restaurants and other Minnesota companies.
 Investigations to determine specific companies that received recalled cucumbers are still ongoing.